jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 3. Configure the circuit's input to be controlled by pressing a button on the FPGA board and map the circuit's input to press buttons and output to illuminate one of the LEDs on the board.

-4. Converting integers to seven-segment display in python, but we add the ```AXI_GPIO``` IP to read the data of the LEDs.
+4. We converted integers to a seven-segment display in Python, but we added the ```AXI_GPIO``` IP to read the data of the LEDs.

 ### Add the source file